rich-context-competition/rich-context-book-2019/06-The_AI2_Submission_at_the_Rich_Context_Competition/06-The_AI2_Submission_at_the_Rich_Context_Competition.md

 To address this limitation, we developed an NER model to predict additional dataset mentions.
-For NER, we use a bi-LSTM model with a CRF decoding layer, similar to [@Peters2018DEEPCW], and implemented using the AllenNLP framework<sup>2</sup>.
+For NER, we use a bi-LSTM model with a CRF decoding layer, similar to Peters et al., 2018, and implemented using the AllenNLP framework<sup>2</sup>.
 In order to train the NER model, we automatically generate mention labels by string matching mentions in the provided annotations against the full text of a paper.
 This results in